 Thomaston is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 2,785 people and just one neighborhood, Thomaston is the 170th largest community in Maine.
-Much of the housing stock in Thomaston was built prior to World War II, making it one of the older and more historic towns in the country.
+Thomaston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Thomaston is generally considered to be a blue-collar town.
 49.26% of the Thomaston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thomaston is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Thomaston who work in office and administrative support (17.53%), healthcare suport services (6.15%), and business and financial occupations (6.15%).

-One of the nice things about Thomaston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Thomaston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Thomaston are slightly better educated than the national average of 21.84% for all cities and towns, with 23.54% of adults in Thomaston having a bachelor's degree or advanced degree.
+The education level of Thomaston citizens is a little higher than the average for US cities and towns: 23.54% of adults in Thomaston have at least a bachelor's degree.

 The per capita income in Thomaston in 2022 was $29,658, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $118,632 for a family of four.
 However, Thomaston contains both very wealthy and poor people as well.